Introduction of Polymorphism in C++

 • It cannot be used to declare an object.

-• It cannot be used to declare any object i.e. any attempt to declare an object for an abstract class results in an error.
+• We cannot create, declare, or instantiate objects of an abstract class; i.e., any attempt to declare or create an object for an abstract class results in an error.

 Demerits/Disadvantages of Polymorphism